TobiStr/quarkus-workshop/README.md

 -   Try not to use ChatGPT or other LLMs.
 Instead use google or quarkus docs etc...
 -   You may also use existing github repositories as reference

+## Initial Setup

+1. Clone the repository to your local machine
+2. Create two branches:
+   1. solution/<your-name> (or pseudo name)
+   2. development/<your-name>
+3. Work in your "development" branch and when your done, create a Pull Request to your solution branch.

 ## Tasks (Part 1)

 -   Implement a functioning Web-API in Quarkus, that: